GreptimeTeam/demo-scene/grafana-alloy/README.md

 ## How to run this demo

 Ensure you have `git`, `docker`, `docker-compose` and `mysql` client installed.
-To run this demo:
+Docker Compose version 2.24 or higher is required.
+To run this
+demo:

 ```shell
 git clone https://github.com/GreptimeTeam/demo-scene.git